 Vertical scheduling (i.e., block-scheduling the three credit hours of a course consecutively on the same day) has increased access for many who could not otherwise attend Seminary (e.g., commuting students).
-Students are able to take a full load of courses during Tuesday through Thursday or on the alternating one-day programs offered on Tuesdays and Thursdays.
+Students are also able to take a full load of courses during the week on campus or online synchronously and asynchronously.